eapenkuruvilla/MBD/README.md

 2. Each BSM is passed through all 9 detectors.
 When a detector fires, a JSON event is written to `logs/misbehaviors.log`.
-3. A cooldown mechanism suppresses duplicate events for the same vehicle and misbehavior type within 50 m / 30 s (prevents map dot spam).
+3. A cooldown mechanism suppresses duplicate events for the same vehicle and misbehavior type within 50 m / 30 s.
 4. Restarting Logstash (`make ingest`) causes Filebeat to re-read the log from the beginning and ship all lines to Elasticsearch.
 5. Logstash creates or appends to today's date-stamped index